EducationalTestingService/sarcasm/README.md

 For Test, we will be providing you the ***response*** and the ***context***.
 We will also provide the ***id*** (i.e., identifier) to report the the results.

 ***Submission Instructions*** : Please follow the given [link](submission_instructions.pdf)

+***Main References:***
+A Report on the 2020 Sarcasm Detection Shared Task.
+Debanjan Ghosh, Avijit Vajpyee, Smaranda Muresan.
+Proceedings of the Second Workshop on Figurative Language Processing.

 ---
 ***Note***:  Since we have collected our training data from popular social media platforms a large portion of the utterances are on controversial and/or political and social topics.
 Although we have pre-processed the training data and lightly edited to remove contentious text, many utterances still contain controversial perspectives (of the users) and informal language.